-On reaching the southern oceans, Cook followed the coast of New Zealand, thereby proving that it was separate from the southern continent.
-He then turned west, reaching the southern coast of New South Wales on 20 April 1770, and sighting land at what we now know as Point Hicks, in Victoria.
-He then turned north, landing at Botany Bay one week later, before continuing north to the tip of Queensland.
+Sailing west from New Zealand, Cook reached the southern coast of New South Wales on 20 April 1770, and sighted land at what we now know as Point Hicks, in Victoria.
+Heading north, Cook landed at Botany Bay one week later, before continuing north to the tip of Queensland.
 There, on Possession Island, just before sunset on Wednesday 22 August 1770, Cook declared the continent a British possession.

-Cook followed his orders zealously.
-His observations along the New South Wales coastline on his first voyage formed the basis for Britain’s decision to establish a colony at Botany Bay.
+Cook followed his orders zealously to observe any lands he came across.
+While sailing along the east coast, Cook and his crew made many forays into the hinterland, collecting samples of flora and fauna, and, on a number of occasions interacting with the local people.
+His observations and surveys along the New South Wales coastline on his first voyage formed the basis for Britain’s decision to establish a colony at Botany Bay.
 His meticulous charting of the coast contributed to the Admiralty’s charts of Australian waters that were prepared 20 years after his voyage along the eastern coast.

-- The Admiralty instructed Cook to take possession of the Australian continent ‘with the Consent of the Natives’.
+- The Admiralty instructed Cook to take possession of the Great South Land, "with the Consent of the Natives".
 Discuss the concept of consent in this context of pre-contact Indigenous societies.
-Do you think it would have been possible for Cook to have obtained such consent?
+Had Cook discovered the fabled South Land and had he met with it’s inhabitants, do you think it would have been possible for Cook to have obtained such consent?